craigbuckler/rooftrain/src/pages/about-us/roof-training-centre.md

 Our custom-built roof training facilities beat other roof training centres because they were designed and constructed by Alan Lander.
 A professional roofer with more than 40 years experience, Alan has unique roofing industry insight combined with training expertise.

-## Roof Training centre directions
+## Roof training centre directions
 The training centre is located near Exeter in Devon:

 <div class="vcard" itemscope="itemscope" itemtype="http://schema.org/Organization">